Marco Polo (1851 ship): Design and description

 The vessel was initially designed as a cargo ship.
-The ship was of a medium clipper design which had an unusually sharp bow, tall masts and was broad amidships.
+The ship had a medium clipper design with an unusually sharp bow, tall masts, and broad amidships.
 The design was considered stable and able to withstand the punishment of the open sea.
 Marco Polo was a 184 ft 1 in long with a beam of 36 ft 3 in and a draught of 29 ft 4 in.
 The ship had a hold depth of 30 ft.
 Marco Polo weighed 1,625 tons.
-The ship was square rigged and fitted with the roller reefing system that allowed the sails to be reefed from the deck rather than have the crew go up into the sails.
+The ship was square rigged and fitted with the roller reefing system that allowed the sails to be reefed from the deck rather than by sending sailors aloft.
 The vessel had three masts and carried up to 22000 ft2 of sail.
-Marco Polo was later reduced to barque rig in 1874.
+Marco Polo was later reduced to a barque rig in 1874.

 The clipper had three decks with a height between decks of 8 ft.
-After conversion to a passenger ship in 1852, the vessel's hull was coated with a layer of felt and tar and then sheathed in copper to prevent fouling.
+After conversion to a passenger ship in 1852, the vessel's hull was coated with felt and tar and then sheathed in copper to prevent fouling.
 The vessel had three classes of travel; steerage, intermediate and cabin class.
-Those in steerage were placed in berths of 6 feet square (36 square feet) with four to six people per berth.
-The passengers were divided up between single male, female and families over three decks, with single men given berths forward, single women aft and families placed in between.
-The berths usually contained double bunks and separate lavatories were maintained for each sex.
-Intermediate passengers had quarters placed between the decks and received better fare than the steerage class and took their meals separately.
-They too were berthed four to six per berth, but had access to steward service.
-The cabin class passengers had individual cabins 6 feet square (36 square feet) located aft around the sides of the ship.
+Those in steerage were placed in 6 feet square (36 square feet) berths with four to six people per berth.
+The passengers were divided between single male, female and families over three decks, with single men given berths forward, single women aft and families placed in between.
+The berths usually contained double bunks, and separate lavatories were maintained for each sex.
+Intermediate passengers had quarters between the decks, received better fare than the steerage class, and took their meals separately.
+They, too, were berthed four to six per berth, but had access to steward service.
+The cabin class passengers had individual cabins 6 feet square (36 square feet) located aft around the ship's sides.
 The cabin class passengers had access to the poop deck for exercise.
-The cabins were furnished by the passengers with the aid of the ship's carpenters to prevent their movement during rough seas.
-For meals, the cabin class passengers ate in the dining saloon which lay at the end of the central corridor onto which all the cabins opened on to.
+The passengers furnished the cabins with the aid of the ship's carpenters to prevent their movement during rough seas.
+For meals, the cabin class passengers ate in the dining saloon, at the end of the central corridor, onto which all the cabins opened.